QAQLzk/AMLS1/README.md

    - `matplotlib==3.8.2`
 3. Run `main.py` to reproduce the results.
 By default, `A_py.py` and `B_py_pretrain.py` are executed.
 Uncomment code in `main.py` for full training for CNN model (It takes long time).
 4. In addition, run Jupyter Notebook files can directly to view the code and generate results.
+5. At the end of the run, the results are stored in the current folder